mcorino/firm/USAGE.md

 ## Serialization and deserialization

-Any class which has FIRM (de-)serialization support will provide a `#serialize` instance method and a `#deserialize` class method (this includes to core Ruby classes supported out of the box).
+Any class which has FIRM (de-)serialization support will provide a `#serialize` instance method and a `#deserialize` class method (this includes the core Ruby classes supported out of the box).

 The `#serialize` method has the following signature.